Help Your Child Develop Good Judgment

 3. Consciously help your child develop good judgment by reflecting with him.

 Many people never develop good judgment because their experience isn't accompanied by reflection.
-Help him to make decisions consciously (“How will you decide what piece to play for the recital?”) and to think through the possible repercussions of various choices before he makes them (“I wonder if you’ll feel too pressured about getting your homework done if you add another after-school activity.”)
+Help him to make decisions consciously (“How will you decide what piece to play for the recital?”) and to think through the possible repercussions of various choices before he makes them (“I wonder if you’ll feel too pressured about getting your homework done if you choose such a hard piece to master.”)

-Just as important, offer her the opportunity to reflect on how her decisions worked out (“I know you were worried about having both of your friends over at the same time this afternoon.
-Are you glad you invited Clarisse to join you and Ellie for the playdate?”)
+Just as important, offer him the opportunity to reflect on how his decisions worked out (“I know you worked hard preparing for the recital.
+Are you glad you chose that music?”)

 4. Model the process of decision making.